Netskope Logo

 After creating or updating URL lists, you MUST call deploy_policy() to activate changes.
 Changes remain in "pending" status until deployed.

-Users API Tools (SCIM)
+Users API Tools

-10 tools for user and group provisioning
+9 tools for user-group membership queries and SCIM provisioning

-Tool Name Purpose Protocol
+Tool Name Purpose API

 create_scim_user Provision new user via SCIM SCIM 2.0